dsantos-lean/MyClean/user_stories/user_story_14_RecurringCleaningSchedule.md

 # User story title: Recurring Cleaning Schedule

-## Priority: 50 (e.g. latest for iteration-1)
+## Priority: 50

-## Estimation: e.g. 2 days
+## Estimation: 2 days
-Any notes on estimation go here.
-Keep your planning poker game numbers.
-For example
-* Lean: 1 day (e.g. estimated before iteration-1)
+* Lean: 1 day
 * Jeomin: 2 days
 - Dea : 2 days
-* Adithyan: 3 days
+* Adithyan: 2 days

 ## Assumptions (if any):

 ## Description:
-As a customer, I want to
+As a customer, I want to create a recurring cleaning schedule for cleaners using the website.

-## Tasks, see chapter 4.
+## Tasks 4.

-1. Task 1, Estimation XX days
+1. Task Recurring Cleaning Schedule, Estimation 2 days
-2. ...
+2. Create a recurring cleaning schedule for cleaners.

 # UI Design:

 # Completed:
-* (New, not in the textbook)
 * Insert screenshots of completed.
-* If you have multiple versions (changes between iteractions), show them all.